matthewbradley22/CarT_2025/README.md

 dengPublicData: Create scatter plots of our data lfc versus deng public data response groups.
 This script is where public data from Deng paper https://www.nature.com/articles/s41591-020-1061-7#Sec8 is read in and processed

-TODO: Many things
-      Add how we did machine learning labeling
+TODO: Add how we did machine learning labeling